 Professional Arc Fault Circuit Interrupter Installation

 At AAA Service Plumbing, Heating & Electric, we install arc fault circuit interrupters that detect dangers like worn electrical wiring that can cause a spark or arc that can start an electrical fire.
 The arc fault breaker senses these arc faults and safely shuts down the electrical circuit.
-We’ll inspect your home for dangerous wiring and check your arc fault interrupters or install them to make sure your home’s electrical circuitry is safe and sound.
+Our Denver electrical experts will inspect your home for dangerous wiring and check your arc fault interrupters or install them to make sure your home’s electrical circuitry is safe and sound.

 There Are Several Circumstances in Which You Could Benefit from Arc Fault Protection, Such As: